azvm/azvm/README.md

 ### Hi 👋

-My name is Mikhail and I am a .NET developer located in Belarus
+My name is Mikhail and I am a .NET software developer

 - [LinkedIn](https://www.linkedin.com/in/azvm)